twitch4j/twitch4j/docs/content/rest-helix/users-get.md

 Gets information about one or more specified Twitch users.
 Users are identified by optional user IDs and/or login name.
 If neither a user ID nor a login name is specified, the user is looked up by Bearer token.

-## Authentication

-Optional scope: user:read:email

-If this is provided, the response includes the user’s email address.

 ## Method

 ```java